mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 [TSLSSL encryption](Getting-Started/Configuration-Guide.md#tsl-encryption)
 for details.

-## Local Account Database
+## NoSQL Account Database

-So as to be able to log in on behalf of clients, nosqlprotocol must know their password.
-As the password is not transferred to nosqlprotocol during the authentication in a way that could be used when logging into MariaDB, the password must be stored locally when the user is created with [createUser](#createUser) or added with [mxsAddUser](#mxsAddUser).
+So as to be able to connect to the MariaDB server on behalf of clients, nosqlprotocol must know their password.
+As the password is not transferred to nosqlprotocol during the authentication in a way that could be used when logging into MariaDB, the password must be stored when the user is created with [createUser](#createUser) or added with [mxsAddUser](#mxsAddUser).

 Note that the password is not stored in cleartext but as three